aeflores/CoFloCo/README.md

 Complete Installation
 --------------
- * Install SWI-Prolog 6.6.6 or YAP 6.3.3 and the GMP library
+ * Install SWI-Prolog or YAP and the GMP library

  * CoFloCo requires the Parma Polyhedra Library (PPL) with the SWI-Prolog interface or YAP-Prolog installed (Depending on which prolog system you are using).
    The distributions that are available with apt-get (linux) or port (mac) do not include these interfaces at the moment.

-   For convenience, we included a binary of PPL for Linux x64  in  `src/lib/`.
-If you have this system, you can use CoFloCo with SWI-Prolog without compiling and installing the library.
+   For convenience, the binary of PPL for Linux x64 and SWI-Prolog 7.4.2 is included in  `src/lib/`.
+If you have this system, you can use CoFloCo with SWI-Prolog 7.4.2 without compiling and installing the library.
    Just make sure the make sure the libraries are found by cofloco before you execute it:

      `export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./src/lib/`

-   If you want to use your own installation of PPL (say you have a mac), you can download the sources from the official page http://bugseng.com/products/ppl/download.
+   If you want to use your own installation of PPL (say you have a mac of a different prolog), you can download the sources from the official page http://bugseng.com/products/ppl/download.
    In the directory of ppl execute: